Rates in almost sure invariance principle for dynamical systems with some hyperbolicity: Introduction

+where \(\{\xi_k\}\) is a sequence of independent identically distributed random variables and \(\psi\) is a sufficiently nice function.
+Their result is based on an insightful approximation by a process with independent increments and a Koml\'os-Major-Tusn\'ady type result for processes with independent but not identically distributed increments by Sakhanenko~\cite{S06}.
+Soon after, Merlev\`ede and Rio~\cite{MR15} obtained the rate \(O(\log n)\) for Harris recurrent geometrically ergodic Markov chains, strongly using the Markovian structure and in particular the regeneration technique.

+The result of \cite{BLW14} readily covers some smooth dynamical systems such as the doubling map \(x \mapsto 2x \pmod{1}\), whose natural symbolic coding is a Bernoulli shift.
+But such systems are rare: for instance, they do not include smooth perturbations of the doubling map.

+In the present work we extend the result of~\cite{BLW14} to a large class of widely studied dynamical systems.
+Our strategy is to construct a semiconjugacy between a dynamical system in question and a Bernoulli shift.
+The semiconjugacy preserves the probability measure and sufficient structure for verification of assumptions of~\cite{BLW14}.

+\begin{remark} The historical overview above focuses on what is immediately relevant to our goals, without any attempt to describe the vast literature on the ASIP.
+For a thorough description of rates related results, see~\cite{BLW14} and the review by Zaitsev~\cite{Z13}. \end{remark}

-\begin{rmk} Chernov and Haskell \cite{CH96} prove Bernoulli property for K-mixing nonuniformly hyperbolic maps.
+\begin{remark} Chernov and Haskell \cite{CH96} prove the \emph{Bernoulli property} for K-mixing nonuniformly hyperbolic maps.
 That is, such maps are measure-theoretically isomorphic to Bernoulli shifts.
-They remark that even though the Bernoulli property is a characterization of extreme chaotic behaviour, it is not helpful in proving statistical properties such as the central limit theorem.
+They remark that even though the Bernoulli property is a characterization of extreme chaotic behavior, it is not helpful in proving statistical properties like the central limit theorem.
 This is because a measure-theoretic isomorphism alone does not have to preserve any useful information about the structure of the space, such as metric or coordinates.

-In contrast, we build a semiconjugacy to a Bernoulli shift which preserves enough information to prove the ASIP. \end{rmk}
+In contrast, we build a semiconjugacy to a Bernoulli shift which preserves enough information to prove the ASIP. \end{remark}

-As a part of our method, we show that nonuniformly expanding transformations can be modelled by Young towers, where the base map is a Bernoulli shift.
-Therefore they can be studied as (Harris recurrent) Markov chains.
-For this we do not require exponential tails.
+\begin{remark} As an essential part of our proof, for a nonuniformly expanding dynamical system we construct an extension which is a renewal Markov shift, so that the factor map is Lipschitz with respect to a natural metric.
+Our construction is inspired by the coupling lemma for dispersing billiards, as it appears in Chernov and Markarian~\cite[Lemma~7.24]{CM06}.

+After circulating the first version of this paper, the author has been made aware of the work by Zweim\"uller~\cite{Z09}, where he shows that nonuniformly expanding dynamical systems are similar to renewal Markov shifts.

+Two dynamical systems are similar if they are factors of a common extension.
+All probability measure preserving systems are trivially similar, but in infinite ergodic theory the similarity is a highly nontrivial relation.
+The focus of~\cite{Z09} is on infinite measure preserving systems.

+Our construction is remarkably similar to the one in~\cite{Z09}, although we draw rather different conclusions: we make observations which allow us to treat probability measure preserving systems. \end{remark}